 Because you often do not know how to analyze your baby’s heartbeat, it is easy to become scared.
 What if you can’t find your baby’s heartbeat, but they have simply moved positions?
-What if you hear how fast it is and freak out, even though a baby’s heartbeat is faster on average?
+What if you hear how fast it is and freak out, even though your baby’s heartbeat is normal?

 Fetal dopplers cause moms stress and stress is not good for your baby.
 High-stress levels have been shown to increase the risk for premature birth, low birth weight, and a lower immune system in mother and child (source).

 In one tragic case, a woman became concerned when noticed her baby had stopped moving.
 She used a fetal doppler and heard a heartbeat and felt reassured.
 However, when she went to the doctor the next day, she learned her baby had died (source).